cmskit/tpl-default/readme.md

 This is the default template for cms-kit.
 I is (somehow) required by the core,

-A header with selectboxes
+A header with selectboxes (sections, templates, wizards)

 and a 3-column body

 1. Paginated list of all enries
 2. Edit-area
 3. Paginated list of connected entries

-bla